karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

 ##### Derivation

-In many cases the signal derived from derivates carries more informationen than the spectral signal itself.
-In the process flow you set the n:th derivative to extract and whether or not to keep or discard the original spectral signal in the subsequent steps.
-To invoke derivation you ave to set _apply_ to _true_ and derive to the n:th derivate you want to retrieve (_derive_ set _0_ equals the original data).
+In many cases the signal derived from derivates carries more information than the spectral signal itself.
+In the process flow you can extract the first derivative and either keep or discard the original spectral signal in the subsequent steps.
+To invoke derivation you have to set _apply_ to _true_ and _derive_ to the n:th derivate (at present only the first derivative is supported) you want to retrieve (_derive_ set _0_ equals the original data).
 If _join_ is set to _true_, the derivatives will be joined as new covariates, if set to _false_ the derivates will replace the existing covariates.

 ```
 "derivatives": {